4383/governance/goals/proposed/remove-eventlet.rst

 several years ago, to improve older versions of Python, 2.7 at least.
 All the current issues are related to Eventlet design implementations made for Python EOL versions.
 Design choices and implementation made at a time where the Python stdlib was not designed to support async.
-That mean that Openstack is now really far from the concurrency approach chosen by our main runtime, Python.
-An approach that is the future of the main technology on which rest all Openstack, Python.
+That mean that OpenStack is now really far from the concurrency approach chosen by our main runtime, Python.
+An approach that is the future of the main technology on which rest all OpenStack, Python.

-Even if Python 2.7 is now EOL and even if its support have been dropped from Openstack years ago, today we are still impacted by previous design choices made for it.
+Even if Python 2.7 is now EOL and even if its support have been dropped from OpenStack years ago, today we are still impacted by previous design choices made for it.

-One major argument initially brandished to defend usage of Eventlet inside Openstack was one of those was to avoid explicit concurrency in our code base.
+One major argument initially brandished to defend usage of Eventlet inside OpenStack was one of those was to avoid explicit concurrency in our code base.
 Monkey patching.
 We use Eventlet as an optional, pluggable, backend that allows swapping out blocking APIs for an event loop, transparently, without changing any code.
 However, with time, this affirmation has become false.
-Now, `numerous are the examples <https://codesearch.openstack.org/?q=is_monkey_patched&i=nope&literal=nope&files=&excludeFiles=&repos=>`_ where Openstack source code now has a whole bunch of patches necessary for Eventlet to work properly.  `Locks are heavily used in sync designed Openstack code <https://codesearch.openstack.org/?q=self.lock%3A&i=nope&literal=nope&files=&excludeFiles=&repos=>`_ , where, apparently, no explicit concurrency is expected.
+Now, `numerous are the examples <https://codesearch.openstack.org/?q=is_monkey_patched&i=nope&literal=nope&files=&excludeFiles=&repos=>`_ where OpenStack source code now has a whole bunch of patches necessary for Eventlet to work properly.  `Locks are heavily used in sync designed OpenStack code <https://codesearch.openstack.org/?q=self.lock%3A&i=nope&literal=nope&files=&excludeFiles=&repos=>`_ , where, apparently, no explicit concurrency is expected.
 Eventlet has infected synchronous code.
 Even our initial arguments have evaporated with